Sasparilla was a little pink torpedo tasting a bit like Army and Navy cough candy. It was available from the traveling pop van, Vil-Sasp pop. ...

 My friends dad used to work for a confectionery company and so used to get us a load of different bars.Summit Bars were around in the early 70s and were similar to a Twix, except they had wafers and peanuts. ...

 Similar to the Jubbly or Calypso, but the Sun Lolly was smaller and easier to bite into.
 There were lemon and orange flavours available.
-It was vital to eat your Sun Lolly really quickly in the summer, though, as they ...
+It was vital to eat your Sun Lolly really quickly in the summer though as they melted ...

 KP Super Crunchies were 10p packs of square crisp style Snacks that came in cheese, prawn cocktail and bacon flavours.
 They were often bought just because they were so cheap they were found in corner shops and tuck shops the ...